-Universal Credit: What it Replaces, What it Covers and How to Claim.
+Universal Credit: What it Replaces, What it Covers and Help How to Claim.

-The Universal Credit system would be means tested in much the same way as before but would take into account all the individual factors previously considered across disparate benefits systems and put them into a single application and single monthly payment.
+This Credit system is means tested in much the same way as before but would take into account all the individual factors previously considered across disparate benefits systems and put them into a single application and single monthly payment.
 The structure of the Universal Credits system is designed to taper off gradually as the claimant re-enters full time or part time work.

-What To Do As A First Time Claimant.
+What To Do When Claiming Universal Credit For The First Time

 Details of how to claim and the initial claim process are available here and should be studied by anyone looking to claim Universal Credit.
 Give them a call if you need anything clarifying.
 Once an online application has been made, the Universal Credit Helpline team will assess your application and decide how much you are eligible for in terms of monthly credit allowance.
 You will also need to accept a ‘Claimant Commitment’ that operates much in the same way as the Job Seekers Allowance system does.